 Based on the popular Roku range of streaming boxes that have sold millions in the US (with the familiar interface even integrated into some popular TVs there), the Telstra TV 3 is, as the name suggests, available only from one place – Telstra.
 The version currently available is the third generation of the box, and it’s a solid and reliable piece of kit that may not win any awards for its user interface, but which makes up for it by being incredibly easy to use.
-Telstra TV can be had as part of a Telstra broadband plan, added to any Telstra account for $9 per month, or bought for $216 outright (though you need a Telstra broadband service to use some of its features).
+Telstra TV can be had as part of a Telstra broadband plan, added to any Telstra account for $9 per month, or bought for $216 outright.

 Amazon Fire TV Stick

 Amazon’s hugely popular Fire TV devices have a long pedigree in the US, and it was only a matter of time before they started arriving here as well.
-So far, Amazon has opted to release only one model in Australia – the “Basic Edition,” later upgraded and renamed the “Lite.”
-It’s fast, it’s well designed, it’s got a great little remote control, and it doesn’t cost very much (usually $59, it’s frequently sold a lot cheaper).
+For years, Amazon opted to release only one model in Australia – the “Basic Edition,” later upgraded and renamed the “Lite.”
+It’s fast, it’s well designed, it’s got a great little remote control, and it doesn’t cost very much (usually $49, but it’s frequently sold a lot cheaper).
 In 2021, Amazon finally announced the Fire Stick 4K for Australia, with full Alexa support on an expanded remote – it costs $99 – as well as an upgraded version of the HD-only Lite stick with the expanded remote for $79.